-- o In the required format, post a critical incident to the designated Forum by the due date. - o Protect the anonymity of your incident by using fictitious names of people, places or events. - o Posting should be of high quality (see criteria below). - o Each entry should be limited to approximately 500 words. - o Late entries will receive no points.
+- o In the required format, post a critical incident to the discussion board in Canvas by the due date. - o Protect the anonymity of your incident by using fictitious names of people, places or events. o Posting should be of high quality (see criteria below). - o Each entry should be limited to approximately 500 words. - o Late entries will receive no points.